Staff and Program Coordinator - Dr. Larry Tinnerman

 Mr. Williams married his beautiful wife, Sara Williams, in 2005.
 In 2010, they celebrated the birth of their son Ty Williams.
 In 2014 celebrated the birth of their second son Taj Williams.
 Mr. and Mrs. Williams have grown to love Terre Haute and enjoy taking their boys to the many parks and events that the area has to offer.
 They are big fans of the Clemson Tigers, ISU Sycamores, and Cincinnati Reds.

-A multi-instrumentalist, Gréggoire is currently the Brass Instructor and Board Member for Steel City Ambassadors Drum and Bugle Corps.
-Music side, Gréggoire received his Bachelor of Arts Degrees in Musical Theater, Dance and Literature from Point Park Private College.
+Gréggoire Martello is currently the Brass Instructor and Board Member for Steel City Ambassadors Drum and Bugle Corps.
+Music side, Gréggoire received his Bachelor of Arts Degrees in Musical Theater, Dance and Literature from Point Park Private College in 1997.

 Jacob Gay is a Music Education major in his fourth year at Indiana State University.
 As a high school student, he attended Ben Davis High School in Indianapolis, playing in the marching band for five seasons (2009-2013) and participating in both IMEA and IBA All-State bands.
 He also played in both the Music for All national Honor Band and Orchestra, placing as first horn his final year.